3 Week South Africa Itinerary (+ Map)

 A good way to explore Knysna and the surrounding area is by boat.
 You’ll find lots of boat trips – from wildlife tours to sunset cruises.

 You’ll also want to explore the town’s Thesen Island.
 On this marina development in the lagoon, you’ll find boutique shops, galleries and restaurants.
-You can also kayak through its waterways or try stand-up paddle boarding.
+You can also kayak through the waterways or try stand-up paddle boarding.

 Elsewhere around Knysna, you’ll find lots of opportunities for hiking and taking in the scenery.
 Consider visiting Featherbed Nature Reserve or try the Harkerville Perdekop Trail.